Magdalena Neuner: Early career and World Cup debut

-Neuner started biathlon when she was nine years old after she had participated in a try out course at her local ski club.
+Holzer started biathlon when she was nine years old after she had participated in a try out course at her local ski club.
 She won 29 races at the biathlon Student's Cup of the German Ski Association (DSV), claiming the overall title in her respective age-group for four years in a row from 1999 to 2002.
-After finishing school, Neuner joined the German Customs Administration in August 2003 to become a member in the government-supported Customs-Ski-Team (Zoll-Ski-Team).
+After finishing school, Holzer joined the German Customs Administration in August 2003 to become a member in the government-supported Customs-Ski-Team (Zoll-Ski-Team).
 She officially holds the rank of Erste Zollhauptwachtmeisterin (first head customs officer), although she is a full-time professional athlete with no customs obligations.
 One of her team mates is alpine skiing world champion Maria Höfl-Riesch.

-In December 2003, Neuner won the German Cup for 17-year-olds, which led to her appointment for the 2003–04 European Cup competition for juniors.
-With four wins at European level, Neuner qualified for the 2004 Junior/Youth World Championships in Haute Maurienne, France, where she won the sprint and relay events, as well as silver in the pursuit.
+In December 2003, Holzer won the German Cup for 17-year-olds, which led to her appointment for the 2003–04 European Cup competition for juniors.
+With four wins at European level, Holzer qualified for the 2004 Junior/Youth World Championships in Haute Maurienne, France, where she won the sprint and relay events, as well as silver in the pursuit.
 One year later at the 2005 Junior/Youth World Championships in Kontiolahti, Finland, she claimed two silver medals (pursuit and relay), and again won the sprint discipline.
-With her success at junior level, Neuner at 18 years old, was considered one of Germany's biggest biathlon talents ever.
+With her success at junior level, Holzer at 18 years old, was considered one of Germany's biggest biathlon talents ever.
 Even before achieving any results at senior level, she had signed a sponsorship deal.

 During the 2005–06 season, Neuner made her first appearances in the Biathlon World Cup.
 Germany's women's national coach Uwe Müßiggang had already considered her for the team two years earlier, however, her parents and her hometown coaches Bernhard Kröll and Herbert Mayer were reluctant to let her start prematurely.
 On 13 January 2006, Neuner made her debut in the World Cup sprint race in Ruhpolding, Germany, where she substituted for the injured Uschi Disl.
 Although her first appearance ended unsuccessfully, coming in 41st place, she was appointed for nine more World Cup races for the remainder of the season.

 Neuner returned as one of the favourites at the 2006 Junior/Youth World Championships in Presque Isle, Maine, United States, where she won two more titles (pursuit and relay) in addition to a silver medal in the sprint race.
 She did not participate in the 2006 Winter Olympics for the German team.
 At the World Cup in Kontiolahti in March 2006, Neuner achieved her first top ten finishes: she was fourth in the sprint and came in ninth in the mass start race.